nhatduy227/Tello_waypoint/README.md

 # Key Points about MVO data collected from TelloLib
-Mvo data is recorded in meters and the drone's mvo data will shoot to random number after it taking off
+Mvo data is recorded in meters and the drone's mvo data will shoot to random number after it taking off When Yaw angle is O:
-- Fly forward: PosX increase(become more positive)
+- Fly forward: PosX increase
-- Fly backward: PosX decrease (become more negative)
+- Fly backward: PosX decrease
-- Fly left:
+- Fly left: PosY increase
-- Fly right:
+- Fly right: PosY decrease
 - Fly upward: Height increase
-- Fly downward: Height Decrease
+- Fly downward: Height decrease
-- Clockwise: Yaw angle increase toward 90
+- Clockwise: Yaw angle increase toward 360 (Yaw angle will reset to 0 if go pass 360)
-- Counter Clockwise: Yaw angle decrease toward -90
+- Counter Clockwise: Yaw angle decrease toward 0 (Yaw angle will reset to 360 if go below 360) Position Data won't reset on changing Yaw angle
+When booting up the drone, it will reset the yaw angle to 0 with respect to its front facing camera

 # Drone Swarm
 For Drone Swarming, we need to have Tello EDUs.
 Tello EDU has different mode, which are IP mode and Wifi mode.
 To archive drone swarming, we need to: